ivangeevo/btwr-core/## Changelog.md

+### 0.30
++ Moved the "Brick Drying" functionality to another unreleased mod.
+This includes the Wet Brick & Brick blocks & Items, which means they will be removed from your worlds.

 ### 0.29
 + Added a new common block tag "WOODEN_MISC_BLOCKS" for miscellaneous blocks that aren't tagged as wooden, but should be treated as such.
 This was created especially for the "Don't spawn mobs on wood" config option,